foxdonut/meiosis-examples/examples/tutorial/lessons/04-update-function-mithril.md

 - It references the `model`
 - It references the `view` function.

 That's a lot of details tied into that function!
+We do not want these details tied into view functions.
+As we build larger applications, we'll have more view functions and more event handler functions, and we don't want all these references tied in everywhere.

 Let's extract those details out into an `update` function: